 Throughout the event planning process, your entire leadership will rely on the know-how and hard work of volunteers and staff.

-That being said, your volunteers and any remaining staff members (who weren’t the major players in either of the first two committees) are going to shine on the day of the event.
+That being said, your volunteers and staff members are going to shine on the day of the event.

 If your event is in-person, these key figures will be:

 - Cleaning up afterward